Don’t say what you’re about to say

 “I’m okay.”
 She released his hand and twisted until she was flat on her back and Jason was resting next to her.
 He sat up slightly, propping himself up on his elbow.
 “Really.”

 His eyes searched hers, doubting.
 Or maybe just worried that she was covering it up.
-Elizabeth bit her lip, then slid her hand up his chest—over the soft cloth of the t-shirt he’d worn and she’d wondered if he was only doing that for her—to rest at his collarbone.
+Elizabeth bit her lip, then slid her hand up his chest—over the soft cloth of the t-shirt he’d worn to rest at his collarbone.
 There was a flicker in his eyes when her fingertips brushed his bare skin and she realized—

 Feeling brave, Elizabeth tugged his head down to kiss her.
 His legs were brushing hers under the comforter, so she slid her one of hers between his, and he tensed.
 She could even feel his heart pounding against her chest.
 She’d done that to him.